makomweb/symfony-5-the-fast-track/README.md

   '\$argon2id\$v=19\$m=65536,t=4,p=1\$lrWH0r5h1ebopSXBWeNx5A\$J09olQNIl/hzka+DiV7Umd8dsiN0sSAz3GBJoqbb3h8')"
 ```

-If you can't run it from your command line PgAdmin can also be used to execute this query and insert the data into the admin table.
+If you can't run it from your command line *PgAdmin* can also be used to execute this query and insert the data into the admin table.
+Make sure the cell does not contain escaped dollar chars afterwards.